run-ai/docs/docs/Administrator/Cluster-Setup/cluster-setup-intro.md

 ## Customization

-As part of the installation process, you will download a __Run:AI Operator YAML file__ and apply it to the cluster.
-Before applying the file, you will often need to customize the file.
+As part of the installation process, you will download a __Helm values files__ and which you will use to install Run:AI on the cluster.
+Before applying the file, you will sometimes need to customize the file.
 For a list of customization see [Customize Installation](customize-cluster-install.md)

 ## Advanced Setup